 7 Tips for The Perfect Pint

-As Monday is St Patrick’s Day, we thought we would do a little research into what makes the perfect pint.
-The way it’s poured or the way it’s drank?
-We have seven factors that can contribute – read on to find out..
+When it comes to Food & Drink, we like to think we know a thing or two.
+But as the saying goes “You’re never too old to learn something new” so we thought we would do a little research into what makes the perfect pint.
+Is it the way it’s poured or the way it’s drunk?
+We have seven factors that can contribute – read on to find out…

-2. How the pint is drank.
-A St Patrick’s Day speciality, Guinness have very specific instructions of how a pint of the black stuff should be drank.
+2. How the pint is drunk.
+A St. Patrick’s Day speciality, Guinness has very specific instructions on how a pint of the black stuff should be drunk.
 They say you should drink through the head, from the same spot of the pint glass for each sip, leaving the creamy head for the final sip – the perfect palate cleanser.